 This RGB encoder is available in our Tindie store, you can purchase it seperately from I2C Encoder V2 or add it as “Accessory to be soldered” when you order I2C Encoder V2.

 There are two types of knobs for the RGB Encoder.
 You can purchase them together with I2C Encoder V2 as “Accessory to be soldered”.

 Updates and more details:

 Check our firmware updates and more examples on Github.

 For more details, please visit our hackaday page here.

 Check out our product description video:

-You can purchase this item in our Tindie and eBay store:
+You can purchase these items in our Tindie and eBay stores: